ministryofjustice/security-guidance/docs/email-blocklist-policy.md

 `POLEBL015:` The MoJ has no responsibility to delete emails from unmanaged MoJ mailboxes.

 `POLEBL016:` Automatic deletion of emails for users **SHOULD** be done through automated processes.
-The [Operational Security Team](mailto:OperationalSecurityTeam@justice.gov.uk) **SHALL NOT** have access to the mailbox from which unwanted emails are purged.
+The [Operational Security Team](mailto:OperationalSecurityTeam@justice.gov.uk) **SHALL** minimise access to the mailbox from which unwanted emails are purged.

 ## Automated blocking tools